Singular Vectors of Attention Heads Align with Features: Sparse Attention Decomposition

 Quantitatively, attention sparsity emerges in Pythia in a manner similar to the dynamics of the toy model.
 Figure~\ref{fig:feature-present-training}(b) shows the evolution of the $S(v)$ metric during training of Pythia.
 Here, $S(v)$ is averaged over all heads in the IOI circuit, and the general shape of sparsity emergence is similar to the single-feature case for the toy model.

-Sparse attention decomposition is \emph{not} attributable simply to low-rank properties of attention matrices.
+Sparse attention decomposition is \emph{not} attributable simply to the presence of a few large singular values in attention matrices.
 First, Figure~\ref{fig:pythia-sparse-decomp} (middle) shows that the largest terms in \eqref{eq:SAD-1} can be those with the \emph{smallest} singular values, which is the opposite of what would be expected if low-rank properties were the cause.
-More directly, we show that sparse decomposition is not a result of low-rank properties by recomputing $S(v)$ after randomly rotating the $U$ and $V$ singular vector matrices.
+More directly, we show that sparse decomposition is not a result of a few large singular values by recomputing $S(v)$ after randomly rotating the $U$ and $V$ singular vector matrices.
 This modification reorients singular vectors \emph{without} changing the matrix spectrum or rank.
 Figure~\ref{fig:feature-present-training}(b) shows that the decline in $S(v)$ disappears when the SVD basis is randomly rotated, showing that the observed sparsity is due to the specific alignment of certain directions with certain singular vectors.
 Figure~\ref{fig:pythia-sparse-decomp} (bottom) shows visually the absence of sparsity under rotated $U$ and $V$.

 As suggested by Figure~\ref{fig:logit-contrib-vs-feature}, the contributions made by singular vectors to relative attention can indicate the presence of features of interest in the input.
 As a measure of the potential number of features of interest present in a token pair, we define $N_\text{recon}(j)$ to count the minimum number of singular vectors needed to `reconstruct' relative attention on key token $s_j$. \footnote{Specifically, $N_\text{recon}(j)$ is the size of the smallest set of terms in \eqref{eq:SAD-1} whose sum equals or exceeds the relative attention on key token $s_j$.} This metric separates the relative attention contributions of singular vectors into `signal' and `noise.'